- 1 Distance measuring tools (R4.3a)

 This changes can contain:

-- Penalty areas that is not a water hazard i.e. a piece of forest or sensitive terrain.
+- Penalty areas that are not a water hazard i.e. a piece of forest or sensitive terrain.

 - Dropping the ball for 2 penalty’s for out of bounds (instead of walking all the way back to play another)

 - Not allowing special gear, such as distance control and more.

 Read more on the new golf rules at the PGA website